Three Drug-pushers Arrested In Sialkot - UrduPoint

 Three Drug-pushers Arrested In Sialkot

-Police on Thursday arrested three drug-pushers and recovered 7.570-kg charas from them
+Police on Tuesday arrested three drug-pushers and recovered 3.890-kg charas from them

-SIALKOT, (UrduPoint / Pakistan Point News - 5th Dec, 2019 ) : Police on Thursday arrested three drug-pushers and recovered 7.570-kg charas from them.
+SIALKOT, (UrduPoint / Pakistan Point News - 10th Dec, 2019 ) : Police on Tuesday arrested three drug-pushers and recovered 3.890-kg charas from them.

-According to sources Muradpur police intercepted one Jameel near Gadharay Pulli and recovered 5.
+According to police, Rangpura police, on a tip-off, arrested Irfan near Lalazar Chowk with 1.

 Police have registered separate cases.